- Open Access

 The correlation between the changes in saliva free cortisol level and the changes in subjective depressive symptom scores before and immediately after the sessions were evaluated with the Spearman's-rank-correlation-coefficient.
 The correlation between the pre-exercise saliva free cortisol level and, HRSD-17 scores and SF-36v2™ scores were evaluated likewise.

-Demographic and clinical characteristics of all eighteen participants
+Demographic and clinical characteristics of the eighteen participants at entry to the study are shown in Table 1.

 Severity of depression